Maple29234/Terminus.Py/README.md

 Run on your local machine by downloading the repo.

 ## Running locally:

-   Install Terminus.py file
+   1. Install python if you do not have it
-   \nRun it
+   2. Install Terminus.py file then run it

 # __DISCORD__
 **https://discord.gg/kYyEQ2hjPs**